creepysta/Timer/README.md

 The driver.vbs file is the main file that runs every component
 * Clone the file in a directory
 * Simply navigate to Codigo_Timer/Codigo-win32-ia32/resources/app
+* First Set the contents of startTime.txt and lastUpdate.txt as "0:0:0" (without the quotes) and enter the required duration of the timer in extract.txt (in seconds)
 * Double click driver.vbs to run the timer

 ## Perks